anushadatar/TinyLetterBigData/README.md

 git clone https://github.com/anushadatar/TinyLetterBigData.git
 ```

-## Usage example
+## Usage

 There are currently a few main commands built into [tinyletterbigdata.py](https://github.com/anushadatar/TinyLetterBigData/blob/master/tinyletterbigdata.py).
 They can all be run from a standard command line interface.
 - The update command:
 ```sh
 python3 tinyletter.py -u
 ```
 This command will create four csv files in your directory with cleaned and flattened data for subscribers, messages, drafts, and urls.
+These csv files can be processed independently or through the use of the following summary commands.

 - The all-time statistics command:
 ```sh
 python3 tinyletter.py -a